 Humans are social creatures and connection with others helps us thrive.
 When recovering from an eating disorder, support is a key factor in your journey.

 If you are going to be alone this holiday season, it does not have to break your recovery journey.

 Allow yourself to experience your feelings

 It is completely normal to experience many mixed feelings if you are alone for the holidays.
 Perhaps you feel sad and nostalgic about traditions you cannot participate in this year.
 You may also feel a sense of relief because you won’t have to face the typical family pressures, unwanted comments, and judgments from loved ones.
-Anger is also a feeling many people face as we head into yet another month of a pandemic.
+Anger is also a feeling many people face as we head into the holidays.